This post contains affiliate links.

 It must also be noted that the resource figures quoted above do not include the significant add-on costs associated with toilet paper.

-These costs include the energy and materials used in the packaging, transportation, marketing, storing, and selling of the toilet rolls.
+These costs include the energy and materials used in the packaging, transportation, marketing, storing, and selling of toilet rolls.

 Furthermore, we have the cleanup costs as toilet paper clogs toilets, pipes, and sewage systems, which in turn puts a significant load onto any treatment works.